Anello-Photonics/docs-A1/docs/getting_started_x3.rst

 If you received an ANELLO X3 Loaner unit, you will also receive the Accessory Kit with the items pictured below.
-For IMU+ purchases, the Accessory Kit is sold separately and more information is available upon request.
+For X3 purchases, the Accessory Kit is sold separately and more information is available upon request.

 .. image:: media/X3_Accesory_Kit.png
    :width: 70 %